decea89/RealTimeAIConversationWithLipSync/README.md

 - Communication between layers uses interfaces, not direct dependencies on concrete implementations.
 - Telemetry and streaming logs help diagnose latency, gaps, and HTTP failures.
-- Several old prototypes and duplicates were removed to leave only the current execution path.

 ## Current State

-The main path is ready for testing in the Editor and on Quest, with an emphasis on audio stability, observability, and credentials outside the code.
+The main path is ready for testing in the Editor and on Quest, with an emphasis on audio stability, and observability.